 People with TMD often complain of headaches that do not have an obvious cause.
 Sometimes, the pain can be so severe that the headaches are misdiagnosed as migraines.
 TMJ headaches usually originate in the temple area, behind the eyes and in the back of the head, with the pain radiating to the neck and shoulders.
 Migraine headaches, however, are typically only on one side, often accompanied by visual disturbances, extreme sensitivity to light, and nausea.

 The treatment for TMJ-related headaches and migraines are vastly different.
 Therefore, it is important for patients to get professional advice.
 For migraines, a neurologist is usually the best type of doctor to see.
-However, for TMJ-related headaches, it is better to see a dentist or TMD specialist, like Dr. Rondeau or Dr. Sep.
+However, for TMJ-related headaches, it is better to see a dentist or TMD specialist, like Dr. Sep or Dr. Rondeau.

 Jaw Clicking and Popping